 4k gaming monitors are becoming more popular and easier to find than they once were.
 They're great choices for console gaming or if you have a modern graphics card, as the high resolution allows for detailed and sharp images.
 Most 4k gaming monitors don't have the highest refresh rates, so these displays are better if you prefer great picture quality over high refresh rates, but there are still some 4k @ 240Hz monitors available.
 It's also important to remember that 4k gaming monitors are more costly than lower-resolution displays, and while there are some cheaper 4k options available, those have limited gaming performance.

 For the best gaming experience with a 4k monitor, you'll want something with HDMI 2.1 bandwidth to take full advantage of HDMI 2.1 sources, like the PS5, Xbox Series X|S, and the latest graphics cards.
 It's also important to consider the monitor's response time for smooth motion and low input lag for a responsive feel, but most monitors have low input lag anyway.

-We've reviewed 60 monitors, and below are our picks for the best 4k gaming monitors to buy in 2019.
-See also our recommendations for the best monitors for Xbox One, the best monitors for PS4 and the best monitors for PC gaming.
+We've bought and tested more than 300 monitors, and below are our picks for the best gaming monitors to buy with a 4k resolution.
+Also, see our recommendations for the best monitors for Xbox Series X, the best monitors for PS5, and the best 4k 144Hz monitors.

-Our recommendations are based on what we think are the best 4k gaming monitors currently available.
-They are adapted to be valid for most people, in each price range.
-Rating is based on our review, factoring in price and feedback from our visitors.
+Our recommendations are based on what we think are the best gaming monitors with a 4k resolution currently available.
+They're adapted to be valid for most people, in each price range.
+Rating is based on our review, factoring in price, and feedback from our visitors.